Lu Andrade: 2002-04: Career with Rouge

 "All girls have gone through difficult times, you know.
 We even talked about whether we wanted to fight for better working conditions, for more justice there.
 They all said they wanted to, and in the end they gave up and chose to continue.
 And I don't.
 It was really bad for my health.
 There are cases that I have never told and that I will not tell either, because they are too heavy.
 I experienced extremely difficult things.
 Today I know it was mobbing.
 At that time, this was not discussed by society".

 — — Andrade revealed in interview in 2021 her true decision to leave Rouge.

 In 2003 the group released the second album, C'est La Vie, selling around 100,000 copies in the first week of release and around 1 million copies in total, bringing as singles "Brilha La Luna", "Um Anjo Veio Me Falar" and "Vem Cair na Zueira".
 On December 3 is released the second record of concerts of the group on DVD, titled A Festa dos Seus Sonhos.
-On On February 11, 2004, Andrade announced her departure from the Rouge through press conference.
+On February 11, 2004, Andrade announced her departure from the Rouge through a press conference.
 The singer first cited that she was suffering from exhaustion and disillusionment.
 Rumours of a power struggle with Thó circulated in the press.
 She revealed, in an interview years later, that her departure was due to mobbing committed by managers and low pay.
 The other members said that her departure had a positive effect because this made them reevaluate their careers.
-An album in Spanish language was being recorded to realensed in the Latin America, but with the Andrade's deapture, the project was canceled.
+An album in Spanish language was being recorded to realensed in the Latin America, but with Andrade's departure, the project was canceled.